 Conclusion:

 IEEE 802 thanks the Commission for providing an opportunity to provide this ex parte letter with our recommendations for specific text in the revised 5.9 GHz rules.
-The recommendations we provide avoid citation of superseded IEEE standards, are narrowly focused to the relevant portion of our IEEE Std.
+The recommendations we provide avoid citation of superseded IEEE standards, are narrowly focused to the relevant portion of the IEEE Std.
 802.11-2016 standard, and are structured to facilitate backward compatible revisions and enhancements of the DSRC service, which are under preparation in the IEEE P802.11bd amendment, without requiring future revisions to the Commission’s rules.
 IEEE 802 respectfully requests that these recommendations be considered by the Commission during the final rule making process.

 Regards,